CherryPerry/DataClassNoString/README.md

 Compile your app and compare the results by using [diffuse](https://github.com/JakeWharton/diffuse).

 You should see the difference in dex size and strings count.
-Current implementation replaces bodies of the methods with fake results (basically `return 0`) and does not remove them.
-Better implementation should replace the methods with `return super.method()` calls, so later they can be removed by a compiler or any optimization tool (R8, ProGuard, DexGuard).
+Current implementation replaces bodies of the methods with super method invocation and does not remove them.
+A compiler or any optimization tool (R8, ProGuard, DexGuard) will remove such calls.